-Look through the various quibbles on the this site and you’ll see interweaving questions on how certain aspects of the books – specifically from the last few chapters of Goblet of Fire – have been ‘dumbed down’ or’ skimmed over’ or sanitised when it came to the movie adaptations.
+Look through the various quibbles on this site and you’ll see interweaving questions on how certain aspects of the books – specifically from the last few chapters of Goblet of Fire – have been ‘dumbed down’ or’ skimmed over’ or sanitized when it came to the movie adaptations.

-While not at all criticising the existing movies, it is interesting to speculate what might have been had this audience-appeal constraint not been present.
+While not at all criticizing the existing movies, it is interesting to speculate what might have been had this audience-appeal constraint not been present.

 Let’s consider the Ministry of Magic scenes for a moment.
-Even in the early books we get a whiff of an autocratic, all controlling organisation, intolerant of dissent or those that don’t toe the ‘party line’… but all is really innocence, and it doesn’t intrude so much that the films would need to be modified over much.
+Even in the early books, we get a whiff of an autocratic, all-controlling organization, intolerant of dissent or those that don’t toe the ‘party line’… but all is really innocent, and it doesn’t intrude so much that the films would need to be modified over much.